 Michele has received numerous awards and recognitions throughout her career.
 For more information, see https://www.linkedin.com/in/michele-tinker-18469315/details/honors/

-Jonnie Tinker has two years experience working as a teaching assistant for Brighthouse Learning Academy.
-He has a knack for learning his students’ stories and personalities, making them comfortable and at ease, facilitating a positive learning environment, and he even takes students out for bike rides that they earn with positive behaviors!
+Jonnie Tinker has been a beloved member of the Brighthouse team since 2020 working as a teacher for multiple subjects.
+He has a knack for learning his students’ stories and personalities, making them comfortable and at ease, facilitating a positive learning environment, and building rapport through humor and creative activities.
 Jonnie has a vast array of interests that include health and fitness, geography, chess, computers and technology, and much more.
-He also has four years of experience lifeguarding at neighborhood pools, Franco’s, and the LSU Recreation Academy.
+He has a passion for teaching students about health and wellness, proper form for lifting weights, and helping students to build confidence.
 Jonnie loves working with kids while having a positive, patient, and reinforcing attitude.
 He is dedicated to set our students up for a lifetime of success and happiness!

 Rebekah graduated from Northshore Technical Community College with a Technical Degree in Drafting & Design.
 Since then she has held jobs in many different fields, but her best role has been raising her own child with learning disabilities.
 This has given her the experience and patience to work with BLA’s twice exceptional students.
 In her spare time Rebekah enjoys gardening, swimming, biking and fishing.
-Rebekah’s calm demeanor, perseverance, and problem-solving skills make her a great fit for teaching math in a simplified and creative manner so that it clicks.
+Rebekah’s calm demeanor, perseverance, and meticulous organization skills make her a great help with all of the administrative tasks throughout the school.

 Sarah McNeil came to Brighthouse at the end of the 2020-2021 school year to teach our students Physical Education (PE) and Nutrition.
 Sarah received her Bachelor’s Degree in Elementary Education from Louisiana State University and her Master of Science Degree in Exercise Physiology from the University of Akron.
 Sarah has worked as a Fitness Director, Fitness Studio Manager, Personal Trainer and owns her own company helping people from all ages and walks of life reach their fitness and health goals.
 Her approach is to make fitness and nutrition fun and to help students create sustainable, active, and healthy lifestyles.
 She enjoys traveling the world, paddleboarding, swimming, hiking and running for St. Jude Children’s Research Hospital.
 Her hope is to inspire the kids to find their passion and use it to find ways to incorporate activity into their lifestyle.